RohitGkmit08/blog-app-project-report/docs/index.md

 ## Overview

-The **Blog Management Application** is a web-based platform that allows administrators to create, publish, and manage blog content while enabling users to read, comment, and subscribe for updates.
+The **DailyPost** is a web-based platform that allows administrators to create, publish, and manage blog content while enabling users to read, comment, and subscribe for updates.
 It combines content control, user interaction, and newsletter communication into a single streamlined system.

 ---